Jochen Mass: Career

+During his two seasons with Arrows he recorded five points finishes.
+His best showings were at the two Monaco GPs.
+In 1979 he was on road to a podium finish around 15 seconds behind the leading Ferraris when his brakes failed.
+After a lengthy repair pit stop he still finished sixth albeit seven laps down.
+In 1980 he recorded his best non-McLaren F1 finish there with a fourth place.

+Mass' Arrows turned over several times at the 1980 Austrian Grand Prix at Zeltweg.
+He bruised his neck and wrenched a vertebra but was able to leave the hospital.

 Mass was convinced to stop racing Formula One cars after an accident with Mauro Baldi at the 1982 French Grand Prix at Paul Ricard.
 His March and the Arrows of Baldi touched at maximum speeds, both cars flying off the track and through a containment fence.
 Mass's car continued, hitting a tyre-lined guardrail.
 The March finally came to rest upside down and on fire, almost halfway into a spectator area.
 Amazingly he escaped with light burns only, and Baldi was uninjured.

 Among his many victories, in 1985 he won the Circuito del Mugello 1,000 km race in Italy driving a Porsche 962C and in 1987 partnered with Bobby Rahal to claim victory at the 1987 12 Hours of Sebring race.
 Mass and Bobby Rahal combined to win the Champion Spark Plug Grand Prix at the Mid-Ohio Sports Car Course in Lexington, Ohio.
 Driving a Porsche 962, they inherited the lead 18 laps from the end.
-Mass won the most prestigious endurance race of all, the 24 Hours of Le Mans, in 1989 driving a Sauber Mercedes C9.
+Mass won the 24 Hours of Le Mans in 1989, driving a Sauber Mercedes C9.
 It was the second triumph for Mercedes-Benz at Le Mans, their previous win having come in 1952.
+At Sauber he served as a mentor to their stable of young drivers including Michael Schumacher, Heinz-Harald Frentzen and Karl Wendlinger.

-Jochen Mass now drives the Mercedes-Benz museum's historic cars.
+Jochen Mass drove the Mercedes-Benz museum's historic cars.
 In the 2004 Mille Miglia, he drove the original Mercedes-Benz 300 SLR that Stirling Moss had driven to victory in the 1955 race.
 To raise money for charity, the passenger seat next to him was auctioned off to the highest bidder.

-From 1994 to 1998, he also announced the Formula One races for German broadcaster RTL.
+From 1993 to 1997, Mass was a Formula One co-commentator for the German broadcaster RTL.

 Mass played himself in Ron Howard's 2013 film Rush.

+Personal life and death

+During his racing career, Mass resided in Monaco.
+He later lived in Southern France with his wife Bettina.
+He had two sons with his first wife Esti and two daughters with Bettina.

+Mass died in Cannes, France on 4 May 2025 due to complications from a stroke that he suffered in February of the same year.
+He was 78.